CompIsle/Unit-15-Asignment-2/doc/Evaluation.md

 ## Conclusion
 In Conclusion overall the website was successfully designed and implemented according to the company’s requirements.
 There were a few issues that went against the company’s requirements, but they have been solved.
-So in the end the website meets the clients/company’s requirements and I believe it is visually appealing and will attract the attention of possible junior web devlopers that want to join the company.
+So in the end the website meets the clients/company’s requirements and I believe it is visually appealing and will attract the attention of possible junior web developers that want to join the company.